 St. Christopher's is committed to working closely with family members throughout the course of treatment, in all levels of care.
 Chemical dependency is a family illness; yet, a false notion exists that the family caused the addiction or that they can control it and help "make" the person get sober.
-Family members are frequently forced into unhealthy roles of enabling their loved ones because they care, yet, this behavior hinders the addict's wellness.
+In addiction, Family members are frequently forced into unhealthy roles of enabling their loved ones because they care, yet, this behavior hinders the addict's wellness.
 Active participation in the recovery process, through healthy visitation, education and counseling, gives the family opportunities to learn different ways to support the person in treatment and in recovery.

 There is one simple fact when working with families in addiction treatment: family participation greatly increases the person's chances for recovery.

 - Provide factual information on addiction and families.

 - Decrease the family’s response to the chemical dependency.

 - Encourage family members to gain their own sources of support.

 - Assist families in learning healthy ways to support their loved one’s recovery.